 References in numerous archaic sources suggest that these beings have been present in our dimensional frame of reference for a long time.
-Fortunately, they are often reclusive, but they usually a threat are to public when they the do surface, and when thev choose to fight, they very can be dangerous.
+Fortunately, they are often reclusive, but they are usually a threat to the public when they do surface, and when they choose to fight, they can be very dangerous.
 Specialist consultants may offer specific countermeasures, but use of heavy firepower will often be approved.

-These creatures are "related to" the Daoine Sidh (pp. 149-150), being the ugly, vicious monsters lurking in the shadows of the same tales.
-They, too, may be found most often in the lands of northwestern Europe, preying on unwary humans.
-They may also be found in faerie realms, perhaps serving as warriors or spies for less-discerning Daoine Sidh.
+These creatures are Írelated toL the Daoine Sidh (p.
+00), being the ugly, vicious monsters lurking in the shadows of the same tales.
+They too may be found most often in the lands of north-western Europe, preying on unwary humans when they can.
+They may also be found in faerie realms, perhaps serving as warriors or spies for less discerning Daoine Sidh.
 They share many Daoine Sidh weaknesses and aversions.
 As supernatural creatures, they are immune to aging, and will usually be aware of magical forces in their vicinity on an IQ roll.

-The following are some examples encountered by Hellboy.
+The following are in fact just some examples encountered by Hellboy in the past.
 Other types may be found in any good book on Celtic folklore.